yurifrl/home-systems/README.md

 - [x] Install Tailscale:
   - [ ] Set up multiple networks for admin, users, and IoT devices.
   - [ ] Find a way to not add the secret to the artifact

+# Notes

+- The idea is to have one image, and patch it with new things
+- But, at the same time edit the same original image file
+- so if you genarate a new image, it will be updated

 # References